mulesoft/mule-migration-assistant/CONTRIBUTING.md

 2. Switch to the new branch using the following command:
 `git checkout yourJIRAissuenumber`.

 Now we should be able to make our very first compilation of the Mule Runtime source code.
-We just need to instruct Maven to download all the dependent libraries and compile the project, you can do so execution the following command Within the directory into which you cloned the Mule source code: `mvn -DskipTests install`.
+We just need to instruct Maven to download all the dependent libraries and compile the project, you can do so execution the following command within the directory into which you cloned the Mule source code: `mvn -DskipTests install`.

 Note that if this is your first time using Maven, the download make take several minutes to complete.